 Tom, my dearest son: You are very thoughtful.
 That colorful little chicken was delicious!
 I had chicken soup for lunch and dinner for 5 days in a row with Annie.
 Thank You.
 Mommy (Story is taken from an unknown source).

 We might be thinking and wondering about what birthday or anniversary present to give our elderly parent.
 The latest computer gadget?
 A brand new car?
 A vacation package?
 Fine dining?

-The elderly require more than excessive material presents.
-They long for prayers, sympathy, moral and spiritual support, appreciation, and presence, which entail personal sacrifice on our part.
+The elderly require more than an excessive material present.
+They long for sympathy, moral and spiritual support, appreciation, and above all, presence.

 I had worked in a long-term care facility for several years, and many residents told me that they feel the happiest and most content when their children, grandchildren, family members and close friends give them a call or pay them a visit even for a brief period of time.

 In general, our elderly parents may prefer to do the things they ordinarily do with their loved ones around.
 It is important for us to consider not to separate them from their regular rhythm or to get them to try strange new things.
 For the elderly, spending their regular activities with family members is the most cherished present on their special days.